-If you are coming to the clinic you can download this symptom checker and bring it to your appointment Menopause Symptom Assessment_ or use the Balance app and print out a summary.
+If you are coming to the clinic you can download this symptom checker and bring it to your appointment Menopause Symptom Assessment _ .
+This includes many but not all of the possible symptoms.

-Can include brain fog, loss of confidence, anxiety, low mood, depression, mood swings, irritability, crying easily, poor concentration, lack of motivation, poor memory, loss of joy, and low self-esteem.
+Can include anxiety and panic attacks, low mood, depression, loss of joy, mood swings, irritability, worsening PMS, crying easily, poor concentration, lack of motivation, brain fog, poor memory, and low self-esteem.

 Many women are given antidepressants at this stage of life when they would really benefit from HRT instead.